 - Replant your yard with more urine-resistant grasses.
 The most resistant grasses tend to be perennial rye grasses and fescues.
 The most sensitive tend to be Kentucky bluegrass and Bermuda.

 - Feed your dog a supplement like Doctors Foster and Smith Lawn Guard®, which helps bind nitrogen in waste and reduce fecal odor.
-Or apply a product to the lawn such as Spot Gone Repair & Recover, which restores unsightly lawn spots due to pet urine, salt deicers, or winter kill.

 - Reduce the stress on your lawn by not over- or under-fertilizing and by watering frequently.